express-validator/express-validator/docs/api-sanitization-middlewares.md

 ---
-id: filter-api
+id: sanitization-middlewares-api
-title: filter API
+title: Sanitization middlewares
 ---

 These methods are all available via `require('express-validator/filter')`.